Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/stream-infos-at-regular-intervals.md

 ```

 ## Installation
-In Streamer.bot in select Import from the top left.
+In Streamer.bot in select `Import` from the top left.
-Copy the Import Code and paste it into the Import String.
+Copy the `Import Code` and paste it into the `Import String`.

 Just tie the Imported Action to a Timed Action for best results do set the Interval to 3600 seconds so it posts every hour.
 ![previewTimedAction](/extensions/stream-infos-at-regular-intervals/images/previewTimedAction.png)